anhthi-ieig/aws-docs/25. Developer Tools/AWS CodePipeline.md

 - AWS CodePipeline is `a continuous delivery(CD) service` that enables you `to model, visualize, and automate the steps required to release` your software

-- AWS CodePipeline `take care of builds, tests, and deploys your application` `according to the defined workflow every time there is a code change`
+- CodePipeline `automates the build, test, and deploy phases` of your release process `every time there is a code change, based on the release model you define`

-## Note

-- CodePipeline cannot by itself deploy the code, it can integrate with CodeDeploy for the actual deployment
+- CodePipeline cannot deploy the code by itself.
+Instead, it can integrate with CodeDeploy for the actual deployment

-- AWS CodePipeline can integrate with third-party services such as GitHub
+- AWS CodePipeline integrates with AWS services such as

+  - AWS CodeCommit
+  - AWS CodeBuild
+  - AWS CodeDeploy
+  - AWS Elastic Beanstalk
+  - AWS CloudFormation
+  - AWS OpsWorks
+  - Amazon ECS
+  - AWS Lambda
+  - Amazon S3
+  - 3rd-party like Github